 Legend #1 was always dismissed as being false; after all, a reputable contractor would never have done such a foolish thing.
 Well, imagine my surprise when I stumbled upon a reprint of an article titled “Modern concrete construction: an American's home in Jamaica” (pp. 106-) from the October 1905 issue of The Craftsman, with details about the construction.
 It states “The concrete was mixed in the proportion of one cement, three sand and six stone...
 The consistency of the concrete was made quite wet, and owing to the scarcity of fresh water the contractors were obliged to use sea water.”
 So, it appears that Legend #1 is at least partially true, although we can’t say for sure that the seawater mix is what caused the structure’s deterioration.

 We can definitely debunk Legend #2, however!
 The name “Folly” existed long before Alfred Mitchell ever began his Jamaican home.
 The Folly Point Lighthouse had already been built on Folly Point in 1888.
 You can also find old news reports of the British steamer, Zulu, which was wrecked on Folly Point, Jamaica, on May 28, 1861.
-And even earlier, in 1793, slave listings for the Prospect Sugar Estate in Port Antonio list “two slaves, Sawney and Elick, at the Folly Point”.
-Clearly, the name “Folly” predated the Mitchells and their mansion!
+Even earlier, in 1793, slave listings for the Prospect Sugar Estate in Port Antonio list “two slaves, Sawney and Elick, at the Folly Point”.
+And a 1774 survey map of the area shows it was Folly Point at that time as well.
+Clearly, the name “Folly” predated the Mitchells and their mansion by at least 120 years!

 We can also debunk Legend #3 - we know for sure that both of the Mitchells lived here at Folly in grand style.
 The Errol Flynn Blog offers us a few great old photos of the Mitchells in residence.
 Photo 1, Photo 2.
 The one below was taken in 1909 on Alfred Mitchell's 77th birthday on the Folly verandah (Hiram Bingham III stands in back next to his wife, Alfreda).
 And Annie O. Tiffany was certainly no “child” bride!
 On their wedding day in 1871, Annie was 27 and her groom was 39.
 Alfred Mitchell died at Folly in 1911 at age 79.
 He was buried here in an elegant mausoleum, but his remains were later removed to New York by his widow.